ringcentral/ringcentral-automator-docs/docs/recipes.md

 ## Sending out SMS notes when you receive a new Voicemail

 So you want to acknowledge receiving a voicemail with a courteous SMS message informing the sender that you will listen to the voicemail and respond accordingly when you are able.
-You also want to notify yourself by SMS that a new voicemail has arrived for you.
+You also want to notify yourself with an SMS message that a new voicemail has arrived for you.

 Here are the basic steps: